You are here

 Visiting the Smithsonian National Postal Museum in Washington, DC

 Enjoy a vast collection of stamps, postal artifacts and informative exhibits for all ages.

 Since its opening in 1993 in the historic City Post Office Building, the Smithsonian National Postal Museum has served to honor and celebrate America’s proud postal history.
-Located next to Union Station in DC’s NoMa neighborhood, the museum houses a vast collection of stamps, postal artifacts and informative exhibits for all ages.
+Located next to Union Station in DC’s NoMa neighborhood, the museum houses a vast collection of stamps, historic artifacts and interactive exhibits.
 Visitors will learn the fascinating evolution of how Americans have used the mail to communicate with each other and the world.

 The Postal Museum houses an atrium sporting a 90-foot-high ceiling and vital objects from the postal past.
 Three airmail planes hang overhead, while a stagecoach from 1851 and a 1932 Ford Model A postal truck also adorn the room.
 Take a journey on a colonial post road, browse through a 1920s-style post office and experience the National Philatelic Collection, which features more than 5.9 million items.

-The National Postal Museum resides at 2 Massachusetts Avenue NE and is open from 10 a.m. - 5:30 p.m. daily.
-December 25 is the only day of the year that the museum is closed.
-Admission is free.
+The National Postal Museum resides at 2 Massachusetts Avenue NE and is open from 10 a.m. – 5:30 p.m. daily.
+December 25 is the only day of the year that the museum is closed and admission is free.

 The museum is accessible by wheelchair, with ramps at its 1st Street entrance and North Capitol Street entrance, via the U.S. Post Office.